tum-pbs/pbdl-book/diffphys.md

 With the DP direction we build on existing numerical solvers.
 I.e., the approach is strongly relying on the algorithms developed in the larger field of computational methods for a vast range of physical effects in our world.
-To start with we need a continuous formulation as model for the physical effect that we'd like to simulate -- if this is missing we're in trouble.
+To start with, we need a continuous formulation as model for the physical effect that we'd like to simulate -- if this is missing we're in trouble.
 But luckily, we can tap into existing collections of model equations and established methods for discretizing continuous models.